 To nurture and grow car-free spaces and culture in collaboration with local communities.

-After that, the Festival happened in 2006 and twice in the summer of 2007, snowballing in popularity and attracting up to 40,000 people per day.
+After that, the Festival happened in 2006 and twice in the summer of 2007 while snowballing in popularity and attracting.
 Clearly, car-free days were an idea whose time had come.

-The first annual Car-Free Vancouver Day, on Sunday June 15, 2008 ushered in the next phase in this bold experiment that had been gradually happening in Vancouver for many years.
+The first annual Car-Free Vancouver Day, happened on Sunday June 15, 2008 and ushered in the next phase in this bold experiment.
 It took the car-free meme to the whole city, and represented the next level in our evolution toward healthy communities, authentic cultural celebrations, and car-free streets.
 On that day, FOUR communities presented their own Car-Free Festivals: Kitsilano, West End, Main Street, and Commercial Drive.
 Each Festival was envisioned and organized by the local core organizers, and each had a unique flavour.